gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 - Needs to be easy to construct a task graph.
 The binary is 'builtBy' some assembling task, which then depend on a bunch of compile tasks.

+## Feature: Declare the roles of component model elements

-### Story: Plugin declares roles for the binaries of a component
+### Story: Plugin statically declares roles for the binaries of a component

     interface JarBinarySpec extends BinarySpec { }